nearlyNonexistent/TheSpinwardMarches/ShipPapers/index.md

 - [Ship Insurance Policy](./ShipInsurancePolicy.md)
 - [Ship's Logs](./ShipsLogs.md) and [Jump Logs](../JumpLog.md) (summary logs of maintenance, flight, departmental needs as well as officers' personal logs.)
 - Shipping Records (cargo, bills of sale, receipts, nature of the goods, owner, consignee, special handling instructions, port of origin, destination, passengers)
-- ShipsLedger (records of cargo purchase and sale, payments for shipping and/or delivery of freight, mortgage payments, port fees, repair costs, costs for life support and other supplies, payroll, and so on.
+- [Ship's Ledger](./ShipsLedger.md) (records of cargo purchase and sale, payments for shipping and/or delivery of freight, mortgage payments, port fees, repair costs, costs for life support and other supplies, payroll, and so on.
 - Other documents as necessary, examples: import and export licenses, end user certificates, material safety data sheets…
 **Files to be renewed as necessary at the proper authority:**
 - [Registration](./Registration.md)